Are You Making For Lent?

-How about this idea for your Lenten sacrifice?
+How about this idea as your sacrifice for Lent?
 Pick one (spiritual growth comes one baby step at a time — don’t overdo it!) troublesome situation in your life and sacrifice your desire to get rid of the person or persons involved in the problem.

 (Time out for a word of caution: If you are in an abusive relationship, this is NOT the situation you are being called to endure!
 God does not want this abuse to continue.
 He does not want you or children or anyone else to be harmed.
 He is inviting you to get away to a safe place where you can insist that the abuser seek the proper professional help.
 Only after real change takes place — real healing in both of you — should reconciliation and reuniting occur.
 Now, back to today’s message …. )

 Spend this Lent doing good to your enemy, finding ways to convey love to those who are contributing to your troubles.
 Do at least one good deed each day for them, even if all you can do is pray for them.

 If this is the sacrifice for Lent you choose, you will be drinking of the same cup that Jesus took.
 You will be carrying Jesus’ cross of redemption with Him.
 You will discover by Easter that you’ve never been more intimate with Jesus than this, because we are closest to Him when we join Him in everything — including the cross.
 When we exclude the cross, trying to take the easy route, we turn our backs on the Savior who loved us so much that He suffered excruciating pain and a horrible death for us.

 But when we embrace the cross with Him, we enter into the greatest heights of true love.